jojonium/CS-3733/README.md

 ![The front page of our web app](images/algol-front-page.png)

-The front page of the Algol meeting scheduler

 This project was done for CS 3733: Software Engineering.
 It was completed by a [team](#team) of four students in about three weeks.
 The goal was to create a fully functional web application, including a